-That means for a 1,000 pound steer the Teres Major is only 0.2% of the animal.
+That means for a 1,000 pound steer these steaks are only 0.2% of the animal.
 Additionally, the location of this muscle makes it difficult to remove.
 Many packing houses don’t bother to harvest the cut and end up grinding it into hamburger.

 Here is what it takes to harvest a Petite Tender.

-The Teres Major is just slightly less tender than the filet mignon and has much more flavor.
+The steak is just slightly less tender than the filet mignon and has much more flavor.
 The kicker is that the Petite Tender, on a per pound basis, is 1/3 the cost of a filet mignon.

 Like a filet mignon, this is a very lean steak with no external fat cap and limited internal marbling.
 Despite the leanness of this steak the flavor is amazing.